arditdeda/TaskDataMax/README.md

 # TaskDataMax
-# I worked in one file main.java to create thei project
+# I worked in one file -> main.java to create this project
 The ide of project is to not use predefined functions I choose to work with list beacause is more simple to  add an  emelent in the exact plase without deleting others.
 #1.
 I  create  a for loop to  create a string with concatonate number whitch i use it in  the #2 .